in28minutes/spring-interview-guide/7.qna/qna.md

 ****

-### 7.What are the important roles of an IOC Container?
+### 7. What are the important roles of an IOC Container?
 - Find beans :
     - Identifies the required beans (components) to be managed.
     - Creates instance of the beans.